janieh1/DiabetesManagementApp/README.md

 As a user, I want to be able to export my data as a CSV or text file, so that I can save it and bring it to my doctor.

+As a user, before I quit the application, I want to be able to have the option to save my logbook readings to a file.

+As a user, when I start the application, I want to have the option to load my data from a file.